QCResUNet: Joint Subject-level and Voxel-level Segmentation Quality Prediction: Introduction

 To address these limitations, we proposed a novel deep learning model, termed QCResUNet, to jointly predict segmentation-quality metrics at the subject level and localize segmentation errors across different tissue classes at the voxel level.
-This work extends our previous preliminary work~\citep{qiu2023qcresunet} in several ways.
-First, we extended the previous work to predict subject-level DSC and NSD as well as a collection of binary segmentation error maps, each corresponding to a different tissue class, to provide a more comprehensive evaluation of segmentation quality.
+This study builds upon our previous preliminary work~\citep{qiu2023qcresunet}, but with a focus on developing a more comprehensive and applicable segmentation QC method.
+First, we extended the previous work to predict more comprehensive subject-level segmentation measures (DSC and NSD) as well as a collection of binary segmentation error maps, each corresponding to a different tissue class, to provide a more comprehensive evaluation of segmentation quality.
 To achieve this goal, we further proposed an attention-based segmentation error map aggregation mechanism to better delineate segmentation errors for different tissue classes.
-Second, we conducted rigorous evaluations to validate the generalizability of the proposed QCResUNet by performing a three-fold cross-validation on the internal dataset and evaluating the proposed method on out-of-distribution datasets with MRI scans of varying image quality and segmentations produced.
+Second, we conducted rigorous evaluations to validate the generalizability of the proposed QCResUNet by performing three-fold cross-validation on the internal dataset and evaluating the proposed method on out-of-distribution datasets with MRI scans of varying image quality and segmentations produced.
 Third, we further examined the generalizability of the proposed QCResUNet by evaluating its ability to assess the segmentation quality for cardiac MRI.
 Fourth, we extensively evaluated the performance of the proposed method in comparison with several state-of-the-art segmentation QC methods, including RCA-based~\citep{valindria2017reverse} and uncertainty-based methods~\citep{jungo2020analyzing}.
 Fifth, we performed an in-depth explainability analysis to elucidate the reasons behind the proposed method's superior performance compared to other competing approaches.